golemfactory/golem-architecture/arch-snapshot/arch.md

 necessarily being a blockchain or using the ERC20 standard.

 ##### Examples of payment drivers
-- erc20 – considers the currency to be a token defined by an ERC20-compliant Smart Contract on an EVM-compatible blockchain.
-The address at which this contract resides is preconfigured as part of the payment driver and not subject to negotiation.
+- erc20 – Considers the currency to be a token defined by an ERC20-compliant Smart Contract on an EVM-compatible blockchain.
+The address at which this contract resides is preconfigured as part of the Payment Driver and not subject to negotiation.
-- zksync – [TODO] zksync driver predates my experience with web3.
+- zksync – Now obsolete, another Payment Driver build on Ethereum

-##### Current erc20 payment driver
+##### Current Erc20 Payment Driver
 - Requires tokens to be compliant with the ERC20 standard.
 - Only accepts `glm` token value for Mainnets and `tglm` for Testnets.
 - Optimizes gas usage:
   - Use a multi-payment contract when available (hardcoded into the driver for each network) to execute multiple transfers within a single transaction.
   - Adds multiple transfers to a single account together.

+##### Payments Batching
+Payments Batching refers to collecting multiple transactions into one to optimize gas usage.
+The only currently used Payment Driver implements this, [see this section](#Current-Erc20-Payment-Driver).

 #### Deposits payments
 Detailed specification is in [golem-architecture](https://github.com/golemfactory/golem-architecture/blob/master/specs/deposits.md).